mickamy/gob/README.md

 # 🐘 gob

-> A lightweight database management CLI for Go projects.
+> A lightweight database management CLI/Library.
 >

 `gob` helps you manage your database with simple commands like `create`, `migrate`, `drop`, and more — inspired by tools